 It is your responsibility to ensure your payment method is valid, sufficiently funded, and capable of processing recurring payments where applicable.
 Mutual Life Africa accepts no liability for failed transactions resulting from payment method issues on your side.

-7.2 Payment Security All payment transactions are processed through PCI-DSS compliant payment processors.
+All payment transactions are processed through PCI-DSS compliant payment processors.
 Mutual Life Africa does not store full card details on its servers.
-Payment data is handled exclusively by PayPal and PayFast in accordance with their respective security standards.
+Payment data is handled exclusively by our payment processors in accordance with their respective security standards.

 Upon successful completion of a purchase, you will receive: